Resident Evil 5: Allegations of racism

 Resident Evil 5's 2007 E3 trailer was criticized for depicting a white protagonist killing black enemies in a small African village.
 According to Newsweek editor N'Gai Croal, "There was a lot of imagery in that trailer that dovetailed with classic racist imagery", although he acknowledged that only the preview had been released.
 Takeuchi said the game's producers were completely surprised by the complaints.
 The second trailer for the game, released on May 31, 2008, revealed a more racially diverse group of enemies and the African BSAA agent Sheva, who assists the protagonist.
 Critics felt that Sheva's character was added to address the issue of racism, though Karen Dyer said the character had been in development before the first trailer was released.
 Takeuchi denied that complaints about racism had any effect in altering the design of Resident Evil 5.
 He acknowledged that different cultures may have had differing opinions about the trailer, though said he did not expect there to be further complaints once the game was released and people were "able to play the game and see what it is for themselves".
 In a Computer and Video Games interview, producer Masachika Kawata also addressed the issue: "We can't please everyone.
 We're in the entertainment business—we're not here to state our political opinion or anything like that.
 It's unfortunate that some people felt that way."

-In Eurogamer's February 2009 preview of Resident Evil 5, Dan Whitehead expressed concern about controversy the game might generate: "It plays so blatantly into the old clichés of the dangerous 'dark continent' and the primitive lust of its inhabitants that you'd swear the game was written in the 1920s".
+In Eurogamer's February 2009 preview of Resident Evil 5, Dan Whitehead expressed concern it might become a video game controversy, stating: "It plays so blatantly into the old clichés of the dangerous 'dark continent' and the primitive lust of its inhabitants that you'd swear the game was written in the 1920s".
 Whitehead said that these issues became more "outrageous and outdated" as the game progressed and that the addition of the "light-skinned" Sheva just made the overall issue worse.
 Hilary Goldstein from IGN believed that the game was not deliberately racist, and though he did not personally find it offensive, he felt that others would due to the subjective nature of offensiveness.
 Chris Hudak dismissed any allegations of racism as "stupid".
 Karen Dyer, who is of Jamaican descent, also dismissed the claims.
 She said that in over a year of working on the game's development she never encountered anything racially insensitive, and would not have continued working there if she had.